 There is however a need for this type of eLearning, but we believe that in the majority of cases of eLearning being delivered in organisations today, such as induction and compliance programs, can be easily developed in house with a rapid approach to eLearning and some assistance and advice up front from eLearning experts such as B Online Learning.

 However the difference with the MEC is it is not just about designing and developing an eLearning course.
 Many people do not understand how the different technologies combine to create an eLearning environment and what is actually necessary to deliver a successful eLearning program.
 We get questions all the time like; what does a Learning Management System or LMS do?
 Do I need an LMS?
-So we explore, in the course, the different eLearning technologies such as LMS, authoring tools, social networking and collaboration, and webinars and also give advice on what to look for when purchasing this technology.
+So we explore the different eLearning technologies such as LMS, authoring tools, social networking and collaboration, and webinars and also give advice on what to look for when purchasing this technology.

 But having invested all time, energy and money into developing the eLearning program, delivering it successfully is the final step and one that is often overlooked.
-Establishing a change management program, evaluating what worked and what didnt for continuous improvement and building a network that will support and drive the program are just some factors that need to be considered.
+Establishing a change management program, evaluating what worked and what didn’t for continuous improvement and building a network that will support and drive the program are just some factors that need to be considered.

 For an eLearning program to be successful it must be collaborative, engaging and interactive.
-Our course focus on motivating learners to engage with others in an online collaborative model using latest technologies.
+Our course focuses on motivating learners to engage with others in an online collaborative model using latest technologies.
 Because people learn from one another, our programs aim to connect learners with experts, colleagues and professional peers, both in and outside their organisation.

 To effectively meet the needs of diverse learners, the eLearning environment that you create needs to be: